Insider Buying: Bridgeline Dig - GuruFocus.com

 On May 22, 2023, Roger Kahn, President and CEO, and 10% Owner of Bridgeline Digital Inc (BLIN, Financial), purchased 25,882 shares of the company's stock.
 This move is significant as it demonstrates Kahn's confidence in the company's future prospects and potential growth.
-In this article, we will delve into the details of this insider buying activity, the background of Roger Kahn, and the business description of Bridgeline Digital Inc. We will also analyze the relationship between insider buy/sell activities and the stock price.
+In this article, we will delve into the details of this insider buying activity, Roger Kahn's background, and Bridgeline Digital Inc's business operations.
+We will also analyze the relationship between insider buying and selling and the stock price.

 Who is Roger Kahn?